peerigon/alamid-schema/README.md

   });
 ```

-As Promises are not present in node versions smaller than 0.12 we use a [ES6 Promise Shim](https://github.com/cujojs/when/tree/master/es6-shim) provided by [when.js](https://github.com/cujojs/when).
+We included an [ES2015 shim](https://github.com/cujojs/when/tree/master/es6-shim) in case you are using Node.js < 0.12 or a browser without native Promise support.

 ## API